 As we all know, there are many negative effects of stigma, even for those of us who are empowered and resilient, can hold painful moments which cut deep and are lasting.
 Sometimes it is easier to walk away rather than challenge an assumption, or pick a battle.
 Sometimes the effort to object to a friend’s inadvertent remark is just not worth the drain on our emotional well being.
 There can be times when stigma turns into unfair treatment, or discrimination, which often poses real threats to our security or personal safety.

 All workplaces are required to have standard policies and procedures in place to ensure all employees have a safe, protective and secure workplace and ensure everyone within that workplace is protected and treated the same.
 Employers are required to make reasonable adjustments for all employees where appropriate.
-It is unnecessary to adjust an employee’s work environment or practices and procedures simply because they are HIV positive, unless they work in one of the very few areas of the workforce where they are required to disclose their diagnosis.
+It is unnecessary to adjust an employee’s work environment or practices and procedures simply because they are living with HIV, unless they work in one of the very few areas of the workforce where they are required to disclose their diagnosis.

 If your confidentiality has been breached and your HIV status becomes known within your workplace, or you feel pressured to disclose your HIV status at work, contact either Positive Life NSW on (02) 9206 2177, 1800 245 677 (freecall) or HALC on (02) 9206 2060 immediately for support.